HL7/cql/input/pages/02-authorsguide.md

 In a specific context (such as <span class="id">Patient</span>), a reference to an <span class="id">Unfiltered</span> context expression results in the evaluation of the <span class="id">Unfiltered</span> context expression, and the result type is unaffected.

 > In some cases, measures or decision support artifacts may need to access data for a related person, such as the mother’s record from an infant’s context.
-For information on how to do this in CQL, refer to <<03-developersguide.adoc#related-context-retrieves,Related Context Retrieves>>.
+For information on how to do this in CQL, refer to [Related Context Retrieves](03-developersguide.adoc#related-context-retrieves).
 {: .note-info}

 ## Queries

 Beyond the retrieve expression, CQL provides a _query_ construct that allows the results of retrieves to be further filtered, shaped, and extended to enable the expression of arbitrary clinical logic that can be used in quality and decision support artifacts.

 Although similar to a retrieve in that a query will typically result in a list of patient information, a query is a more general construct than a retrieve.
 Retrieves are by design restricted to a particular set of criteria that are commonly used when referencing clinical information, and specifically constructed to allow implementations to easily build data access layers suitable for use with CQL.
-For more information on the design of the retrieve construct, refer to <<05-languagesemantics.adoc#clinical-data-retrieval-in-quality-artifacts,Clinical Data Retrieval in Quality Artifacts>>.
+For more information on the design of the retrieve construct, refer to [Clinical Data Retrieval in Quality Artifacts](05-languagesemantics.adoc#clinical-data-retrieval-in-quality-artifacts).

 The query construct has a _primary source_ and four main _clauses_ that each allow for different types of operations to be performed: